40 Human Foods That Dogs Can Eat Safely: Vet Reviewed List

 Many people claim that celery is nutritionally useless—but it is high in fiber and it is safe for your dog to eat.

 23. Cooked Potatoes

 Don’t ever feed your dog raw or green potatoes, as those can kill them.
 Cooked potatoes, on the other hand, have plenty of vitamins C and B6, as well as iron.
-You should remove the skins before serving, though.

 Corn gets a bad rap because it’s used as a cheap filler in many commercial dog foods.
 As an occasional additive to a healthy kibble, though, corn can give your dog protein, linoleic acid, and fiber.
 Just feed it sparingly.
 Never give your dog corn on the cob as this represents a choking hazard.

 Oatmeal is gentle on a dog’s stomach, making it a good option for a dog with tummy troubles.
 It’s also a good substitute for wheat in gluten-intolerant pups.

 Cashews contain calcium, protein, magnesium, and a handful of important antioxidants.
 Many dogs love them, but you should only feed them sparingly, as they’re full of fat (not to mention the fact that they’re expensive).